Financial Aid - Scholarships

 receiving scholarships from federal, state, university or private donor

-sources, you MUST report the scholarship to the Office of Student Financial
+sources, you MUST report the scholarship to the Office of Scholarships and Financial

 Q: Scholarships - When will I see the AIMS

 notification of AIMS awards from the Arizona Board of Regents by the end of

 July each year.
 If there are questions regarding eligibility, please contact